Luca06Luwa/Luca06Luwa/README.md

 - Other small shitty projects that don't work

 ---
-### Archived projects or rojects that I don't want to work on anymore:
+### Archived projects or projects that I don't want to work on anymore:

 - Clone Hero Control Panel